BadeaTayea/2D-Ising-Model-via-Single-Spin-Flip-Metropolis-Monte-Carlo/README.md

 For the smallest system ($L=5$), the inferred inverse temperature for the susceptibility peak is at $\beta_{\text{peak}}^{\chi} \approx 0.567$, which is notably further from the expected value than for larger systems, where $\beta_{\text{peak}}^{\chi}$ converges to approximately $0.411$ for $L \ge 10$.
 The peak susceptibility $\chi$ increases with system size (from about $13.27$ at $L=5$ to $40.23$ at $L=25$), indicating stronger critical fluctuations as $L$ increases.
 In contrast, the peak heat capacity $C_V$ remains relatively constant (around $1.2$ for $L \ge 10$) with minor fluctuations.
 These results illustrate that as the system size grows, the estimates for the critical inverse temperature stabilize and the amplitude of fluctuations in susceptibility increases, consistent with finite-size scaling theory and the approach toward the thermodynamic limit.

-## Task 4: Saving Computation Time Using a Predefined Dictionary
+## Saving Computation Time Using a Predefined Dictionary
 - `lookup-ising2d.py`
 - `lookup-multi_size_simulation.py`
 - `lookup-micro-benchmarking.py`